neveroffline/BusStops/README.md

 	 paste your SH1 fingerprint and add a semicolon ;yourpackagenameyoucreatedabove

-	 it will look something like this
+	 it will look something like this (no whitespace)

 	 74:73:70:7F:3B:F8:43:77:87:77:77:77:55:E7:74:7D:CF:77:77:79;amo.busstops.abq